 Read More: OLYMPIC NATIONAL PARK – EPIC GUIDE

 The eruption of Mount St. Helens in 1980 made it into the history books as one of the deadliest and most destructive volcanic eruptions in history.
 The eruption caused nearly 60 deaths and $1 billion in damage from the eruption alone.

-Two years later, the USDA Forest Service turned the area into a national monument to provide research, educational, and recreational opportunities.
+Two years later, the USDA Forest Service turned the area into the Mount Saint Helens National Monument to provide research, educational, and recreational opportunities.
 You’ll find hiking trails, picnic areas, interpretive sites, and spectacular crater views here.

 SAN JUAN ISLANDS NATIONAL MONUMENT

 The San Juan Islands is an archipelago just beyond the Puget Sound between Seattle and Vancouver.
 There are 450 islands total and 3 islands you can visit via the Washington State ferry system: San Juan Island, Lopez Island, and Orcas Island.

 These islands draw in many tourists each year for two main attractions: orca whale watching and sea kayaking.
 There are plenty of other fun things to do in the San Juan Islands too, like taking a hike in the hills, visiting local shops and art galleries, finding treasure on the beaches, or watching wildlife.
 The highest population of bald eagles in the lower 48 United States can be found here.